Labrador Retriever Breed Information

 Labrador Retrievers come in three coat colors, black, chocolate and yellow.

 Black coat colored Labradors are completely black with brown eyes.

-Chocolate coat colored Labradors vary in shade from dark chocolate to light chocolate and include silver, they may have brown or hazel eyes that must be rimmed or outlined in black, like eyeliner.
+Chocolate coat colored Labradors vary in shade from dark chocolate to light chocolate.

 Yellow coat colored Labradors may range in color from a deep fox-red color to light cream with permissible variations permitted in the shading on the ears, the back or upon the under-parts of the body of the yellow coat Labrador.
 Yellow Labradors must have brown eyes rimmed or outlined in black.